Boonswang Law’s Experienced Indiana Life Insurance Lawyers Will Fight for You

 - We review the denial letter and any other correspondence from the life insurance company to identify the reason or reasons for a delay or denial of your claim

 - We investigate allegations made by the life insurance company in denying your claim to refute or cast doubt on those allegations

 - TWe negotiate with the life insurance company to get you a payout when there is a dispute

 - We vigorously pursue your claim in court against the life insurance company when they are acting unreasonably or dishonestly in delaying or denying the payment of your valid life insurance claim

-If you are a life insurance beneficiary, you should know that life insurance companies have experts, consultants and lawyers who are tasked with looking out for the company’s bottom line.
-The more premiums a life insurance company collects and the fewer death benefit claims they pay out, the more profit they make for their shareholders.
+If you are a life insurance beneficiary, you should know that life insurance companies have experts, consultants, and lawyers who are tasked with looking out for the company’s bottom line.
+The more premiums a life insurance company collects and the fewer death benefit claims they pay out, the more profit they make for its shareholders.
 In other words, the interests of the life insurance company are at odds with yours and with the policyholder’s.